gfigue7/idea-120-responses-gfigue7/week-05-o-neil.md

 Like many of the proxies, this metric seems to make sense.
 It follows market movements." (chapter 3)

+Another example of this is in crime rates and cause for over-policing of a particular area.
-In the book nit states"But let's consider McDaniel's case in terms of fairness.
+In the book it states"But let's consider McDaniel's case in terms of fairness.
 He happened to grow up in a poor and dangerous neighborhood.
  In this, he was unlucky.
 He has been surrounded by crime, and many of his acquaintances have gotten caught up in it.
  And largely because of these circumstances—and not his own actions—he has been deemed dangerous.
 Now the police have their eye on him.